jamesjewson/portfolio/README.txt

 In this site will be links to my portfolio projects.

 Some ways this site differs (or will differ in the future) from the template listed below:
--Increased opening transition time
+X-Increased opening transition time
--Different text
+X-Different text
 -New Background
 -Lighter, cleaner feel from original
+-Added submission post